Navid200/xDrip/docs/Nightscout/NotFree.md

 #### **Blocking traffic to China and Australia**

 We can block traffic to China in order to reduce the regular cost for those who don't live in China.
-However, this will complicate the installation scripts significantly resulting in higher verification times in maintenance.
+However, this will complicate the installation scripts significantly.

 Therefore, it seems to be best to just put up with a cost of $0.01 per month.